 Rather than grapple with these contradictions, our culture discusses and commemorates school desegregation since Brown almost entirely as a project to help black people.
 To reinforce the self-esteem and to improve education outcomes for black children.
 But it has never been understood, as it should be, as critically important for the intellectual and social development of white children as American citizens, and as critical to our collective future as a nation.

 Yet studies show that white students develop better critical thinking and problem-solving skills in a diverse environment.
 Diverse learning environments also prepare white and non-white children to work in the diverse workplaces they will encounter as adults in 21st century America.
 Currently, U.S. employers reportedly spend up to $300 million a year on “diversity training” to help their unprepared employees learn the critical skills needed to succeed in diverse work environment.

+But despite the fact that segregated education denies these benefits to white and black children, integration efforts continue to be regarded as measures designed solely to help blacks.
+This view has entirely overtaken our debate about affirmative action – a matter before the Supreme Court again this year.
 Rather than view affirmative action measures at our nation’s universities as “gifts” for black students, they should properly be regarded as a means of ensuring that our nation’s future leaders are equipped to manage and engage in our increasingly diverse and pluralistic society.
 That is why so many universities across the nation regard student diversity as a critical component of a successful and dynamic learning environment.

 For an increasing number of students of all racial backgrounds in the United States, the university may well be their first opportunity for sustained cross-racial engagement in an integrated setting.
-Given the breakdown of integration efforts in K-12 education -- largely as a result of early, violent resistance to Brown, white flight from our cities, and the Supreme Court’s increasingly cramped interpretation of Brown’s mandate – integration and inclusion have become rarer and rarer in secondary school settings – undercutting the very intention of Brown in the first place.
+Given the breakdown of integration efforts in K-12 education – largely as a result of early, violent resistance to Brown, white flight from our cities, and the Supreme Court’s increasingly cramped interpretation of Brown’s mandate – integration and inclusion have become rarer and rarer in secondary school settings – undercutting the very intention of Brown in the first place.

 More than 60 years since the Supreme Court abolished state-sanctioned segregation in education, I believe that we must have a public reckoning with the history of the full record presented to the court in Brown, which predicted with devastating clarity the mind-warping harm of segregation on white children.
 If we are to truly celebrate Brown and empower all children to navigate the dangers of entrenched segregation in our society, then we must finally confront this truth.